alexmcdonald/AEMC_SendSms/README.md

 ![sf-remote-1](https://github.com/alexmcdonald/AEMC_SendSms/assets/3958480/e7d82fd9-b4d7-4c96-ab90-22f0ed5b8ef1)

 5. In Setup, Quick Find "Marketing App Extensions".
 Create a new extension and activate it, then change to its related list and create a new External Action.
-In the **Invocable Action** field, select the AEMC_SendSmsPEAction.
-In the Invocable Action Schema, locate the section for **reformatNumber**, and change it's type from "int" to "number", and it's value from "" to either "1" (do reformat using APILayer callout) or "0" (don't reformat).
+In the **Invocable Action** field, select the AEMC_SendSmsPEAction.  ~~In the Invocable Action Schema, locate the section for **reformatNumber**, and change it's type from "int" to "number", and it's value from "" to either "1" (do reformat using APILayer callout) or "0" (don't reformat).~~ [THIS STEP HAS BEEN REMOVED, IGNORE THE HIGHLIGHTED TEXT IN THE SCREENSHOT BELOW]

 Then select the _Active in Automations_ checkbox, and Save the action.

 ![sf-me-1](https://github.com/alexmcdonald/AEMC_SendSms/assets/3958480/767cab8d-b5aa-4625-a97d-a8e7dcf42449)